alexsoll/pydnameth/docs/usage.rst

 The first line in each file is usually a header.
 File names and file extensions may differ, but content is the same.
 Currently supported only ``.txt`` extension.

+These files must be located in the same directory.
+After running experiments, new directories with results and cached data files with ``.pkl`` and ``.npz`` extensions will appear in this directory.

 All experiments provided py ``pydnameth`` running by single function ``pdm.run(config, configs_primary)``.
 For each experiment, it is necessary to create one main instance of the pdm.Config class (described below).
 For some experiments it is necessary to create additional instances of the pdm.Config class for primary experiments, which results uses it main experiment.

 ------
 Config